Bill-GD/fpt_jp/dev_changes.md

-- Fixed kanji lesson screen still opens when lower bound is higher than upper
-- Fixed widget error overflow
-- Card flips when toggling word meaning
-- Added list mode for Kanji
+- Kanji card size is tightly constrained
+- Fixed empty Kanji word is still added
+- Added checkbox to show if the word will be accepted/inserted.
+Rewrote `TextEditingController`s for this